Villiers station: Platforms

 The platforms of the two lines are of standard configuration.
 Two in number per stopping point, they are separated by the metro tracks located in the center and the vault is elliptical.
-The station on line 3, however, has a ceiling height much higher than normal (see above) and vertical pillars as a result.
-The decoration is of the style used for most metro stations in both cases: the lighting strips are white and rounded in the Gaudin style for the metro revival in the 2000s, and the bevelled white ceramic tiles cover the pillars, tunnel exits, vault and openings in the corridors.
+The station on line 3, however, has a ceiling height much higher than normal (see above) and vertical walls as a result.
+The decoration is of the style used for most metro stations in both cases: the lighting strips are white and rounded in the Gaudin style for the metro revival in the 2000s, and the bevelled white ceramic tiles cover the walls, tunnel exits, vault and openings in the corridors.
 The advertising frames are in white ceramic and the name of the station is written in Parisine font on enameled plates.
 The seats are Akiko style, blue on line 2 and cyan on line 3.

 Bus connections

 The station is served by line 30 of the RATP Bus Network and is approximately 200 meters from the Malesherbes-Courcelles stop located on Boulevard Malesherbes, served by lines 20 and 93 of the same network.
 At night, it is served by lines N16 and N52 of the Noctilien network.